The Chinese Detective

-The Chinese Detective is a British television police procedural drama series, first transmitted by the BBC between 1981 and 1982.
+The Chinese Detective is a British television police procedural drama series, first transmitted by the BBC in 1981 and 1982.
 The series was created by Ian Kennedy Martin, who had previously devised The Sweeney and Juliet Bravo.

 Plot

 The series starred British Chinese actor David Yip as Detective Sergeant John Ho.
 Yip became the first Chinese lead actor in any British television drama series.
 The series offered traditional police procedural storylines in a setting of occasional prejudice and distrust within the police force, and the prejudice displayed by those Ho encounters whilst doing his job.
 Like many other television detectives of the time, Ho was something of a maverick, often using unorthodox methods to solve crimes.
 The series was set in and around London's Docklands, before redevelopment began in the 1980s.

-His immediate superior in the force, Detective Chief Inspector Berwick (Derek Martin), often provided him a source of stress, often reprimanding him for his approach towards the cases he was investigating.
+His immediate superior in the force, Detective Chief Inspector Berwick (Derek Martin), was often a source of stress, reprimanding him for his approach towards the cases he was investigating.
 Ho is also often seen visiting his father, Joe (Robert Lee), for advice at the shipping container plant where he worked.
-Like many other television detectives of the era, Ho drove a 'classic' car.
-In this case, Ho's vehicle of choice was a Morris Minor Traveller.
+Like many other television detectives of the era, Ho drove a 'classic' car: a Morris Minor Traveller.